antonrh/anydi/docs/extensions/pydantic_settings.md

 # Pydantic Settings Extension

-The Pydantic Settings extension allows you to load settings from a Pydantic model into an AnyDI container.
+The Pydantic Settings extension loads settings from a Pydantic model into an AnyDI container.

 ## Quick Start

-Suppose you have a Pydantic `BaseSettings` model for your application settings:
+If you have a Pydantic `BaseSettings` model for application settings:

 ```python
 from pydantic_settings import BaseSettings